persalteas/RNANet/README.md

 * `results/RNANet.db` is a SQLite database file containing several tables with all the information, which you can query yourself with your custom requests,
 * `3D-folder-you-passed-in-option/datapoints/*` are flat text CSV files, one for one RNA chain mapped to one RNA family, gathering the per-position nucleotide descriptors,
-* `results/RNANET_datapoints_latest.tar.gz` is a compressed archive of the above CSV files (only if you passed the --archive option)
+* `archive/RNANET_datapoints_{DATE}.tar.gz` is a compressed archive of the above CSV files (only if you passed the --archive option)
-* `path-to-3D-folder-you-passed-in-option/rna_mapped_to_Rfam` If you used the --extract option, this folder contains one mmCIF file per RNA chain mapped to one RNA family, without other chains, proteins (nor ions and ligands by default)
+* `path-to-3D-folder-you-passed-in-option/rna_mapped_to_Rfam` If you used the `--extract` option, this folder contains one mmCIF file per RNA chain mapped to one RNA family, without other chains, proteins (nor ions and ligands by default).
+If you used both `--extract` and `--no-homology`, this folder is called `rnaonly`.
-* `results/summary_latest.csv` summarizes information about the RNA chains
+* `results/summary.csv` summarizes information about the RNA chains
-* `results/families_latest.csv` summarizes information about the RNA families
+* `results/families.csv` summarizes information about the RNA families

-If you launch successive executions of RNANet, the previous tar.gz archive and the two summary CSV files are stored in the `results/archive/` folder.

 Other folders are created and not deleted, which you might want to conserve to avoid re-computations in later runs: